BND Hamburger Icon

 Here’s how trade show displays help make the most of your trade show appearances:

-• You’ll meet prospects in person.
-Although lead generation often happens online, meeting prospects in person is powerful.
+• You’ll meet prospects in person: Although lead generation often happens online, meeting prospects in person is powerful.
 A trade show display will help you achieve this goal.
-Your display can be a compelling starting point for conversations that eventually lead to sales.
+Your display can be a compelling starting point for conversations that can help you build a sales funnel.

-• The display could yield a high return on investment.
-Yes, trade shows are expensive, and displays can be pricey.
+• The display could yield a high return on investment: Yes, trade shows are expensive, and displays can be pricey.
 That’s why a standout trade show display is so important.
 The more eye-catching and informative your display, the more leads you will generate.
-As more of these leads convert, your ROI will increase.
+As more of these leads convert, your ROI (Return on Investment) will increase.

 TipTip